jensbouma/jensbouma/README.md

 ## 🎓 Education

-- Currently pursuing a comprehensive curriculum focused on programming skills, including an emphasis on C and C++ languages.
 - Bachelor's Degree in Communication and Multimedia design
 - Associate's Degree in Photonics with a focus on Video and Photography